pekkis/hardcore-react-training/docs/index.md

 ### Pekkis

 I have taught the joys of frontend development to peers for years.
 For the longest time I did this in the context of [Finland's toughest React training](https://www.fraktio.fi/palvelut/koulutus/suomen-rankin-react-valmennus/) organized by Fraktio.
-After returning from my teaching hiatus (I taught way too much in 2018 and 2019) in 2021 I'm now semi-silently selling the course through my current employer, [Nitor](http://nitor.com).
+After returning from my teaching hiatus (I taught way too much in 2018 and 2019) in 2021 I'm now semi-silently selling the course again.

 You can get to know my person by googleing me (Mikko "Pekkis" Forsström is a good search term) and / or by clicking directly on the links below.